Restless Pursuits

 On top of that, one of the towers we viewed was accessed by climbing up a very steep ladder-style staircase that afforded plenty of opportunities for you to see just how exposed you were through the gaps in the stairs and glass paneled floor at each landing area.
 This would totally not be allowed in the States.
 Levi continues to remind us that he will NEVER do that again!
 Mike and I thought it was definitely worth it!
 I mean look at that view. 👇🏼

-La Plaza de Independencia
+La Plaza De Independencia

 The next destination was to drive to the historic center of downtown Quito.
 We parked the car and just walked around for a short time.
 Then, we arrived to Independence Plaza.
 This plaza has a statue in the center that represents when Ecuador gained its independence.